Abura-zōmen: Preparation

 First, thinly sliced pork is stir-fried in oil.
 Then, dried anchovies and boiled sōmen are added, and dashi broth is poured over the mixture.
 Once the oil and dashi emulsify, garlic chives are added, and the flavor is adjusted with soy sauce and other seasonings.
 It is ideal to leave a small amount of broth remaining in the dish.

 The type and amount of dashi broth can vary depending on the region, household, or restaurant.
-In some cases, chicken broth similar to that used in Xiihan (鶏飯, Japanese:Keihan) is employed, while others use broth made from silver-stripe round herring (surïn(キビナゴ), Japanese:kibinago).
+In some cases, chicken broth similar to that used in keihan is employed, while others use broth made from silver-stripe round herring (kibinago, キビナゴ).
 Additionally, some versions are made with less broth for a drier finish, whereas others are served with more broth, resembling nyūmen (にゅうめん).

 In terms of ingredients, besides garlic chives, various locally available vegetables may also be included.